whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Original - Hold Yourself and Others to a High Standard.md

 Perhaps this group could help you with technical questions, such as about navigating the legal system or gardening.
 Or perhaps they can help you see when you're acting out of integrity and didn't even notice, and help you return to full integrity.

 Your ancestors lived in a culture where people had close relationships with each other and the Earth.
-Unhealthy cultures try to break those connections, so part of the path of healing is to form new close connections with other people and the Earth where people bring out the best in each other and hold each other to a high standard.
+Unhealthy nations try to break those connections, so part of the path of healing is to form new close connections with other people and the Earth where people bring out the best in each other and hold each other to a high standard.

-Do not start or join such a group hoping to be part of a fully sovereign healthy culture or fantasizing about living in a utopia someday.
+Do not start or join such a group hoping to be part of a fully sovereign healthy nation or fantasizing about living in a utopia someday.
 This would be a sure path to disappointment.
 Simply help each other live a life of excellence and beauty right now, in service of each other and the Earth.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #18<br/>Co-found or join a group committed to deep personal and collective growth</div>
 <div class="rev-act-body">Co-found or join a group committed to deep personal and collective growth.
 This requires at least one other person besides yourself, such as a spouse or close friend.
 Have each person commit to holding themselves and each other to a high standard, helping each other find a meaningful life path and walk it, standing for what's right if anyone misbehaves, helping each other if anyone is threatened, sharing with each other, and cultivating a mutually enriching relationship with the Earth.</div></div>